 The wave of cannabis legalization sweeping the country has brought with it real benefits—both therapeutic and recreational—to millions of Americans.
 Though we’re still in the very first stages of this sea change in our culture, there is continued support from a broad swath of Americans.

 But like any change in our habits and perceptions, increasing decriminalization has also raised some uncomfortable questions.
-One major one is: talking to kids about marijuana use and putting it in context as a safe therapeutic and recreational product, without suggesting it’s okay for kids to try it?
+One major one is: how do we talk to our kids about marijuana use and put it in context as a safe, therapeutic, and recreational product, without suggesting it’s okay for kids to try it?